simonpj/ghc-proposals/process.rst

 within the community.
 The committee includes major drivers of the GHC community and elected voluntary members.

+In cases where it's unclear whether a given change should require a formal proposal the committee is responsible for deciding, although it's expected that this should rarely be necessary.

 Each proposal goes through the following stages:

 1. The process begins with the opening of a pull request to the GHC RFC's